 To celebrate Halloween, I decided to list my top 31 horror films of all time – but before we get to the list, let’s indulge in some pretentious self-analysis.
 As with any countdown, these are personal choices and a certain amount of curation is involved.
 To allow for more variety, I chose not to include more than one title from the same director and left out any contentious horrors (i.e. Silence of the Lambs) or horrors better linked with other genres (i.e. Alien).
 Despite their stature within the genre, no work from George A. Romero, Wes Craven or John Carpenter feature on my list and, to my regret, no classic Hammer horror or Universal monster movie made it either.
 Some other notable omissions include: Rosemary’s Baby (1968), The Exorcist (1973), The Texas Chainsaw Massacre (1974), Carrie (1976) and The Shining (1980).

 Breaking it down by country, unsurprisingly, American horrors were most prominent, but only seven overall made the list.
-The latest one being the Persian-language A Girl Walks Home Alone at Night (2014) and the earliest being Paul Leni’s The Man Who Laughs (1928), which is one of three silent films to make the grade.
+The most recent one being the Persian-language A Girl Walks Home Alone at Night (2014) and the earliest being Paul Leni’s The Man Who Laughs (1928), which is one of three silent films to make the grade.
 Other silent horrors such as A Page of Madness (1926) or Vampyr (1932) were considered, but thought it’d be overkill to have too many.
 Robert Eggers’s The Witch (2015) was also in contention, but ultimately decided against including very recent movies.
 If judging on quality alone, Psycho (1960) would be at top spot, but as its credentials as a horror are disputed, I ranked it a little lower.

 Along with Japan, five UK films made the list, including the number one spot.
 A major player in the horror genre in recent years is France with the “New French Extremity”, but the two French titles on my list predate that movement.
 Spanish horror has also rose to prominence in recent years with the likes of The Orphanage (2007) and Julia’s Eyes (2010) attracting a lot of attention, but they lost out in favour of [REC] (2007) – the only zombie film to be mentioned.
 I’m afraid there’s little love for the Italians Lucio Fulci or Mario Bava, but I did have room for one Dario Argento.
 The two versions of Nosferatu (a decision I’m semi-regretting) and three Scandi-horrors also feature, making it fourteen European horrors in total.